taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [pva-aoai-integration-solution](https://github.com/City-of-Kobe/pva-aoai-integration-solution) - This repository is intended to package and release the flows and other solutions created for the trial use of ChatGPT at Kobe City Hall.
  * [jp-azureopenai-samples](https://github.com/azure-samples/jp-azureopenai-samples) - We provide free samples of applications (reference architecture, sample code, and deployment instructions) for the purpose of implementing applications using Azure OpenAI.
  * [character_chat](https://github.com/mutaguchi/character_chat) - This is a chat script that uses OpenAI's API to have a conversation with a character set in Japanese.
+ * [chatgpt-slackbot](https://github.com/sifue/chatgpt-slackbot) - Slackbot script for using OpenAI's ChatGPT API on Slack (assumes usage in Japanese)

 |Name|downloads/week|total downloads|stars|